ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological definition**

-A GeneLocation is a conceptual location of a gene that represents a family of locations across all sequence types.
+The location of a gene is the imprecise conceptual location of a gene feature on a named archetypal chromosome.

 **Computational definition**

-TODO
+GeneLocation is a proxy for a reference to a gene feature defined by an external organization.

 **Information model**